Teleworking part of new normal for Southern Maryland

 “Most transit agencies during the pandemic have sub-levels of service for commuters.
 Public transit is a vital connection for central workers to get to hospitals and other services,” Straus said.
 “Most have reduced their levels of service.”

-He told The Enterprise some public transportation systems have “removed some service lines” on normal routes “in order to add buses to more popular lines to help with reductions in occupancy levels and support distancing.”
+He told the Maryland Independent that some public transportation systems have “removed some service lines” on normal routes “in order to add buses to more popular lines to help with reductions in occupancy levels and support distancing.”

 All transit services are going to be a necessary operation for commuters after the pandemic, Straus said.
 “Public transit is extremely important. ...
 Looking at the variety of options out there, they are all going to be necessary to get employees back to work.”